The directors present their report and financial statements for the year ended 31 October 2019.

 Where existing employees become disabled, it is the Company’s policy to provide continuing employment wherever practicable in the same or an alternative position and to provide appropriate training to achieve this aim.

-The company involves employees in the running of the business through a senior management team that works closely with management and staff members.
+The Group involves employees in the running of the business through a strategic board and senior management team that works closely with management and staff members.

 Employees are involved in an Employee forum where they can contribute ideas towards ways to improve the business, staff benefits and the working environment.

-In line with government legislations the company offers a group wide pension scheme, where staff have the option to opt out if they wish.
+In line with government legislations the Group offers a group wide pension scheme, where staff have the option to opt out if they wish.

-A resolution proposing that Mazars LLP be reappointed as auditors of the Company will be put to the members at the Annual General Meeting.
+A resolution proposing that Saffery Champness LLP be reappointed as auditors of the Group and its Subsidiaries will be put to the members at the Annual General Meeting.

 Directors’ responsibilities statement